 Who Leads it?

-The weekend is lead by a team of lay people and clergy, all of whom have experienced a Cursillo weekend themselves.
+A Cursillo is led by a team of lay people and clergy, all of whom have experienced a Cursillo weekend themselves.

 What is the aim?